tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_team_member_absence %}

 This table is a derived fact from fct_team_status and gitlab_pto.
-Sensitive columns are masked and only visible by team members with the analyst_people role assigned in Snowflake.
+Sensitive columns are masked and only visible by team members with the `analyst_people` role assigned in Snowflake.
-The grain of this table is one row per absence_date per dim_team_member_sk combination.
+The grain of this table is one row per pto_uuid per absence_date per dim_team_member_sk combination.

 {% enddocs %}